What is a STEM extension?

 Documents required to apply for the STEM OPT Extension:

-- Photocopy of the new I-20 with ISAP’s STEM OPT recommendation on page 2.
+- Scan of the new I-20 with ISAP’s STEM OPT recommendation on page 2.

-- Photocopy of any previously issued EAD (front and back)
+- Scan of any previously issued EAD (front and back)

-- Proof of your STEM degree: original final transcript and/or photocopy of your CCA diploma
+- Proof of your STEM degree: electronic final transcript and/or scan of your CCA diploma (or proof of your former schools degree if applying based on a previous degree completed)

 - Pages 1 - 4 of Form I-983 training plan (Save page 5 to use for your 12 month and final evaluations)